 Thanks to our co-sponsor:

 Whether you’re thinking about forming a limited liability company or already have one, find out if this business structure really is for you.
-An attorney will cover all the basics, including how to form and run a LLC, operating agreements, when you can be held personally liable and how LLCs are taxed.
+Maureen M. Miller, Miller Law Group, will cover all the basics, including how to form and run a LLC, operating agreements, when you can be held personally liable and how LLCs are taxed.
 Then you’ll have an opportunity to spend 20 minutes talking one-on-one with a volunteer lawyer-accountant team.
 Consultations are scheduled in person that morning and may not be available if you do not register in advance.
 Your $15 tuition covers our referral service fee, so you can be matched with an attorney or accountant, if needed, after the clinic.

 ACCIDENTAL ARTS ADMINISTRATOR

 Are you a choreographer who runs a dance company?
 Did you major in philosophy or art history?
 Are you someone with a 9-5 job who serves as the treasurer of an arts organization in your “spare” time?
 You’re an accidental arts administrator!
 This two-session seminar, which is co-presented by the Arts and Education Council, Missouri Arts Council and Regional Arts Commission, covers working with a board of directors, marketing, fund-raising and financial management.
 Participants receive a 100-page manual.
 The second session covers strategic planning.
 This interactive, jargon-free workshop will help you develop an approach to planning that answers your organization’s big questions and enables your staff and board members to think and act strategically.
 Advance registration is $20 per organization plus $5 for each additional person from the same organization who attends.
 Registration at the door is $40 per person.
 Tuition covers both sessions.
 Sorry, no discounts for attending just one session.
-This training will be held at the Contemporary Museum of Art, 3750 Washington in Grand Center.
-Metered and free parking is available on Spring and on Washington.
+This training will be held at Shakespeare Festival of St. Louis, 5715 Elizabeth Ave.
+Free parking on the street.

 QUICKBOOKS FOR NONPROFITS